Compare import car insurance quotes now

 With an imported car it could be much harder to source parts in the event of repairs or servicing.
-This could make the overall cost of repairs much more expensive than a UK vehicle and may contribute to higher premiums.
+This could make the overall cost of repairs much more expensive than a vehicle with a local manufacturer, and may contribute to higher premiums.

-Due to the different specifications on overseas vehicles this could mean that they may be driven faster and therefore could raise the chances of an accident.
-This in turn increases the risks for insurers and therefore could impact the price of import car insurance.
+Import vehicles also tend to be higher performance than standard non-import cars, this could mean that they may be driven faster and therefore raise the chances of an accident.
+This in turn increases the risk for insurers and therefore can impact the price of import car insurance.

 Another factor may be that as imported vehicles could be built differently to a UK model such as it could be a left hand drive or have other differences.
 This type of thing could impact the price of the vehicle and therefore premiums and so could be worth being aware of.

-Making sure of the terms and conditions could be the best way of getting the most appropriate policy.
+Checking the terms and conditions is the safest way of getting the most appropriate policy.